MorrisonCole/pr-lint-action/README.md

 ### v1.6.0

 - Updated documentation to recommend running the action on PR `synchronize` events too, so that the checks won't go stale.
-The action will no longer post extra comments for subsequent pushes.
 - Fixes [#175](https://github.com/MorrisonCole/pr-lint-action/issues/175): can
   now customize the success message when reviews are dismissed using `on-succeeded-regex-dismiss-review-comment`.